 Voice over has changed a lot during the Covid-19 Pandemic.
-Recording studios have had to adapt to the myriad of video conferencing platforms that have surged during this period, voice-over artists have had to learn more about home recording and these linkup platforms, and studio practices have had to shift to adhere to government regulations.
+Recording studios have had to adapt to the myriad of video conferencing platforms that have surged during this period.
+Voice-over artists have had to learn more about home recording and these linkup platforms.
+Studio practices have had to shift to adhere to government regulations.
 In this article, we’re going to touch on the area where voice-over has been affected by the pandemic and look at some of the outcomes on the industry.

-In the case where voice over talent needs to come into the studio, we have had to adopt methods of making sure people are as safe from the virus as possible.
-Regular wipe downs of metal pop filters, hand sanitization, the minimum number of operational crew are all the practices that have been introduced into the day-to-day workflow of our voice over studio.
+Talent needs to come into the studio.
+We have had to adopt methods of making sure people are as safe from the virus as possible.
+Regular wipe downs of metal pop filters and hand sanitisation.
+The minimum number of operational crew are all the practices that have been introduced into the day-to-day workflow of our voice over studio.
 QR Check-ins are another point of operation that needed to be installed into the recording studio.

-Crash Symphony Productions was well placed to weather the pandemic because our studio had already integrated ourselves into the international market through our online skills.
-We continue to grow our place in the international voice-over market with a growing list of diverse languages and voice over talent, strong networking skills, and an excellent voice-over recording chain that is perfect for commercial voice-over, film ADR, and other voice over required projects.
+Crash Symphony Productions was well placed to weather the pandemic.
+Our studio had already integrated ourselves into the international market through our online skills.
+We continue to grow our place in the international voice-over market.
+There’s a growing list of diverse languages and voice over talent and strong networking skills.
+Excellent voice-over recording chain is perfect for commercial voice-over, film ADR, and other voice over required projects.

 For more information on how Crash Symphony Productions, a Sydney Recording studio, can help with your voice over project please get in touch with our helpful audio engineering and management team on 0408 300 402 or email@example.com.